14. New Scanning¶

 (see NeXus Template Engine),

-the names of scripts to run before or after the scan, IPosition
+the names of scripts to run before or after the scan, IPositions to move

 to perform.
 The ability to support live processing is a new feature that new